kamontat/hacktoberfest-novel-2020/CONTRIBUTING.md

 Just write the sentence.
 Together will become a story.

-First come First serve merged.
+First come First serve auto merged.